gmp-prem/BasicROS/README.md

   - More++

 ### Why Ubuntu on developing Robotics?
-1. lightweightness, ubuntu is lightweight in its nature, ypu don't have to pay to get access, just donwload, install and use!
+- lightweightness, ubuntu is lightweight in its nature, ypu don't have to pay to get access, you can install along side with your existing operating system, just donwload, install and use!
-2. tons of community support, ubuntu has a great community when you have a problem, you could get help from [community](https://ubuntu.com/community) or [stackoverflow](https://stackoverflow.com/)
+- tons of community support, ubuntu has a great community whenever you have a problem, you could get help such as [ubuntu community](https://ubuntu.com/community) or [stackoverflow](https://stackoverflow.com/) and more communities++ out there
-3. long-term support (usually 5 years)
+- long-term support (usually 5 years)